aholdahl/inventory-manager/README.md

 ### Table of Contents

-This application consists of four modules:
+This application consists of five modules:

  - Bin Management
  - Product Management
  - Inventory Management
  - Order Management
+ - New Order

 ## Bin Management

 The Bins page reflects all storage locations managed by the company.

  - The user may view all bins sorted by name, along with a snapshot of each bin's contents.
- - The user may edit an existing bin by clicking the Edit Bin button, updating the Bin Name, then clicking Save.
+ - The user may edit an existing bin by clicking the Edit Bin button, updating the Bin Name, then clicking Save Changes.
  - If an existing bin is empty, the user may delete the empty bin by clicking the Delete Bin button.
  - The user may add a new bin by entering the Bin Name then clicking the Add Bin button.